AI Summary of Peer-Reviewed Research

 Research area:MedicinePublic Health, Environmental and Occupational HealthObesity, Physical Activity, Diet

-What worked and what didn't: Sixty-seven percent of home visitors made at least one referral to HEALTH, while 33% made none.
-Most mothers, 80%, reported satisfaction with HEALTH, but only 26% received all 8 core lessons; on average, 39% of all 24 lessons, 66% of the 8 core lessons, and 33% of handouts were delivered.
+Most mothers, 80%, reported satisfaction with HEALTH.
+In contrast, 67% of home visitors made at least one referral, while 33% made none, and only 26% of mothers received all 8 core HEALTH lessons.
+On average, 39% of all 24 lessons, 66% of the 8 core lessons, and 33% of the handouts were delivered.

-What to keep in mind: The abstract presents descriptive findings from a specific D&I study conducted during COVID-19, so the results are limited to that setting and sample.
-Limitations are not described in the available summary beyond these scope constraints.
+The abstract describes descriptive analyses from one HEALTH study during COVID-19, so the findings are limited to that setting and time period.
+It does not report causal effects, and no additional limitations are described in the available summary.

 Key points